 Our legal campaign to address sewage pollution is a team effort, and we have partnered with two other non-profit organizations: Suncoast Waterkeeper and Ecological Rights Foundation.

 St. Pete is located on Tampa Bay, and has a reputation as Florida's "First Green City."
-After an extremely unfortunate series of events led the city government to close one of its four sewage treatment plants in 2015, St. Pete experienced massive and repeated sewage dumps.
-Local officials have regularly minimized the sewage pollution problem, and failed to provide adequate public disclosures about the scope, impacts, and risks associated with sewage discharges on this level.
-This instinct to downplay the significance of sewage pollution undermines public trust and confidence that city officials will address the underlying causes of the problem.
+After an extremely unfortunate series of events led to the closure one of St. Pete's four sewage treatment plants in 2015, the city experienced massive and repeated sewage dumps.
+Throughout 2015 and 2016, local officials minimized the sewage pollution problem and failed to provide adequate public disclosures about the scope, impacts, and risks associated with sewage pollution.
+This instinct to downplay the significance of the sewage problem undermined public trust and confidence that city officials would address the underlying causes.